GameStop shares rocket as frustrated short seller walks away - RFI

 Andrew Left of Citron Research put out word of the decision on Twitter a day after he posted a video at YouTube detailing reasons he was certain the retailer was overpriced in the market.

-GameStop shares were up some 39 percent in late day trades, having more than tripled since the year began mere weeks ago.
+GameStop shares ended the formal trading day up 51 percent, having more than tripled since the year began mere weeks ago.

 Short-sellers borrow shares they think are priced unreasonably high, then sell them in the hope of buying them back cheaper a bit later and pocketing the difference.
 They lose money if they bet wrong.